 Overall pupil numbers in Monmouthshire primary schools show an increasing trend.
-However, this trend is not continued on transition into secondary education and is particularly evident in Chepstow, where a disproportionally high number of pupils choose out of county provision at either Wyedean in Gloucestershire, or Ysgol Gyfun Gwent Is Coed in Newport
+However, this trend is not continued as learners' transition into secondary education.
+This is evident in Chepstow, where a high number of pupils choose out of county secondary schools in Gloucestershire, or Ysgol Gyfun Gwent Is Coed in Newport, which is the official transition school for Welsh-medium learners in the south of the county.

 A similar proportion of pupils transfer into out of county secondary schools in the Abergavenny area.
-The total includes the number of pupils attending Ysgol Y Fenni who choose to continue their education through the medium of Welsh and make the transition into Welsh medium secondary provision in Torfaen at Ysgol Gyfun Gwynllyw and those who choose to transfer to Crickhowell in Powys.
+The total includes the number of pupils attending Ysgol Y Fenni who choose to continue their education through the medium of Welsh and make the transition into Welsh-medium secondary provision in Torfaen at Ysgol Gyfun Gwynllyw and those who choose to transfer to Crickhowell in Powys.

-Based on the information currently available, the 0-15 years projections in the table below indicates a continuing decline in the pupil population of 5.8% by 2035.
-This means that if nothing changes, we will need to reflect the impact of this reduction in cohort sizes when planning for this WESP.
+Based on the information currently available, the 0-15 years pupil projections in the table below indicates a continuing decline in the pupil population of 5.8% by 2035.
+This means that if nothing changes, the total number of pupils across the county will be lower overall and we will need to reflect the impact of this reduction in cohort sizes when planning for this WESP.

-Source: https://statswales.gov.wales/Catalogue/Population-and-Migration/Population/Projections/Local-Authority/2018-based/populationprojections-by-localauthority-year
+Source: https://statswales.gov.wales/Catalogue/PopulationandMigration/Population/Projections-by-localauthority-year